Hotel Room Investment - Regular Rental Income

 Request a callback from one of our experts in hotel room investments and ask any property questions you have.

 Every investment needs to be assessed on its own merits and cross-referenced with your own circumstances to ascertain how suitable it is for you.
-As far as hotel room investments are concerned, these commercial property investments are considered to be a low-risk/high-reward property investment because of the low-entry price, zero management costs and high NET yields, not to mention being stamp duty exempt with a built-in exit strategy should you wish to sell.
+As far as hotel room investments are concerned, these commercial investments are considered to be a low-risk/high-reward investment because of the low-entry price, zero maintenance costs (as the management company takes care of this) and high NET yields, not to mention being stamp duty exempt and with a built-in exit strategy that assures capital growth should you wish to sell.
 As an investor, a hotel room investment would make a great addition to your property portfolio, adding diversity and security from tax changes and rental market dips.

 Sterling Woodrow - Your Property Investment Partner

-At Sterling Woodrow, we pride ourselves on helping new property investors get a solid start in the market and are happy to speak to you about your long-term goals and ambitions in property investment, specifically in regard to hotel room investment.
+Sterling Woodrow are a company who pride ourselves on helping new property investors get a solid start in the market and are happy to speak to you about your long-term goals and ambitions.

 We also work with experienced investors to help them increase the value and profitability of their portfolios.